vaguity/transplant/README.md

 ## Use

-Transplant should be included in a project with a package manager and task runner (e.g., Bower and Gulp).
+Transplant should be included in a project's `package.json` and used with Gulp tasks.

 - Includes the following CSS/Sass dependencies for consistent use across applications:
     - Susy